Permissive action link: Background

 Sandia National Laboratories, 1951.
 Sandia was instrumental from the beginning in developing PALs.

 Permissive action links were developed in the United States in a gradual process from the first use of atomic weapons to the early 1960s.
-In 1953 the United States Atomic Energy Commission and the Department of Defense signed the Missiles and Rockets Agreement, which paved the way for the development and implementation of PALs.
+In 1953 the United States Atomic Energy Commission (AEC) and the Department of Defense signed the Missiles and Rockets Agreement, which paved the way for the development and implementation of PALs.
 Certain national laboratories, under the auspices of the AEC, would develop and produce nuclear weapons, while the responsibility for the use and deployment remained with the military.
 The laboratories were also free to conduct their own research in the field of arms control and security.
 The thinking behind this was that if the government would ever be interested in such a security device, the research and development of prototypes would already be well advanced.
 At the beginning of the 1960s, the desire for the usage of such a system grew for both political and technological reasons.

 Newer nuclear weapons were less complex in operation, relatively mass-produced (and therefore predictably similar), and less cumbersome to arm and use than previous designs.
 Accordingly, new methods were necessary to prevent their unauthorized use.
 As the Cold War came to a head in the 1960s, the government felt it best not to leave the use of nuclear weapons in the hands of possibly-renegade generals, including the commander of Strategic Air Command (SAC).
 Without Permissive Action Links, each nuclear weapon was effectively under the independent control of one person, the general under whose command it happened to fall.

 I used to worry about the fact that [General Power] had control over so many weapons and weapon systems and could, under certain conditions, launch the force.
 Back in the days before we had real positive control [i.e., PAL locks], SAC had the power to do a lot of things, and it was in his hands, and he knew it.